jgomo3/nebrios_docs/source/index.rst

   *Be Like Water My Friend*

-Nebri is all about the flow between software and humans.
-Where software is lacking, Nebri steps in with a minimal UI and a powerful workflow based on rules.
+Nebri is all about the flow of information.
+It can be between software, people, and anything with an API.
+When you need to connect the dots between various agents, Nebri steps in with a minimal UI and a powerful workflow based on rules.
 It's a paradigm changing approach.
 Some bullet points to kickstart your project:

 -  A KVP (Key Value Pair) is the cornerstone data entity.
 Nebri only reacts KVP changes.
 -  Nebri's reaction is based on Python scripts.
 How would you like to react to the changed KVP?